Rabbis from the Chabad-Lubavitch movement pose for a group photograph in Brooklyn, New York, in 2007

 In The Crucified Jew (1992), Cohn-Sherbok challenged Christians to face up to 2,000 years of anti-Semitism.
 In Glimpses of God (1994), he invited a variety of writers, Jewish and Christian, to say whether we can find a glimpse of God in the everyday life.

-In her best-selling Child of the Covenant (1985), Michele Guinness talks about making sense of being both Jewish and Christian.
+In her best-selling book, Child of the Covenant (1985), Michele Guinness talks about making sense of being both Jewish and Christian.
 She grew up in a traditional Jewish family, observing all its rituals and culture.
 An encounter with a Christian raised many questions for her, and she turned to the Bible for the answers.
 She was baptised a Christian, but argued that as a member of the Church of England she never lost her sense of being Jewish, and continues to practice many aspects of her Jewish faith.
 She tells of a Jewish girl rediscovering her roots by finding Christ.
-As she came face to face with Christ as the Messiah, she had to make sense of being both Jewish and Christian.
+As she came face-to-face with Christ as the Messiah, she tried to make sense of being both Jewish and Christian.

 She continued that story in the sequel, Promised Land (1989), describing how she and her husband, the Revd Peter Guinness, an Anglican priest, moved to his first parish in “Grimlington,” a town representative of the industrial North of England that turns out to be a promised land for Michele and her family, where they unearth hidden gold.